Elizabeth of York: Birth

-Elizabeth of York was born at the Palace of Westminster as the eldest child of King Edward IV and his wife, Elizabeth Woodville.
+Elizabeth was born on 11 February 1466 at the Palace of Westminster as the eldest child of King Edward IV and his wife, Elizabeth Woodville.
 Her christening was celebrated at Westminster Abbey, sponsored by her grandmothers, Jacquetta of Luxembourg, Duchess of Bedford, and Cecily Neville, Duchess of York.
+During her childhood, she was put in care of the royal governess Elizabeth, Lady Darcy.
+Although she was never formally proclaimed as such, many historians regard Elizabeth as having become heiress presumptive to the English throne upon her birth, owing to her father having based his claim on being the most senior descendant of Edward III by way of cognatic primogeniture.

 Elizabeth with her sisters.
 She is the first from the left.

 In 1469, aged three, she was briefly betrothed to George Neville, who was created the Duke of Bedford in anticipation of the marriage.
 His father, John, later supported George's uncle, the Earl of Warwick, in a rebellion against Edward IV, and the betrothal was called off.
 In 1475, Louis XI agreed to the marriage of nine-year-old Elizabeth to his son Charles, the Dauphin of France.
 In 1482, however, Louis XI reneged on his promise.
 She was named a Lady of the Garter in 1477, at the age of eleven, along with her mother and her paternal aunt Elizabeth of York, Duchess of Suffolk.